 They can either be obtained using in-game or real-world currency or as a reward for completing in-game tasks.

 Sometimes loot box rewards can be exchanged for other in-game items or currency.
 Many games are offering in-game markets, making it possible to exchange virtual goods bought with real-world money.

 It is undoubtedly true that loot boxes come in different visual representations.
 Although they may look different, the gained rewards are unpredictable before opening a loot box.

-Criticism about loot boxes has been voiced by many researchers, users/gamers and governments.
-Loot boxes are often associated with gambling and gaming addiction [1, 2, 3].
-The uncertainty, if and what can be won, is comparable to classic slot machines.
+Criticism about loot boxes has been voiced by many researchers, users, and gamers, as well as by governments.
+Loot boxes are frequently linked to gambling and gaming addiction [1, 2, 3].
+The uncertainty of if and what can be won is comparable to classic slot machines.

-Furthermore, companies try to hide the real-world price of loot boxes by transitioning the real money to an in-game currency.
-Some companies take this approach a step further, introducing multiple virtual currencies to confuse the process of figuring out how much “real” money users just spent.
+Furthermore, companies try to hide the real-world price of loot boxes by converting real money into in-game currency.
+Some companies take this approach a step further, introducing multiple virtual currencies to confuse the process of figuring out how much "real" money users just spent.

-There are countless stories on the internet documenting that kids spent their parents money on loot boxes, became addicted and so on.
+There are countless stories on the internet documenting that kids spent their parents' money on loot boxes, became addicted, and so on.
 I don’t want to dig deeper into this rabbit hole right here, but I encourage you to read more about this topic if you’re interested.
-There is one paper in particular that stood out to me: “Lifting the Lid on Loot-Boxes” by James Close and Joanne Lloyd - an independent paper summarizing the situation to the best of possibilities.
+There is one paper in particular that stood out to me: "Lifting the Lid on Loot-Boxes" by James Close and Joanne Lloyd , an independent paper summarizing the situation to the best of its possibilities.

 Back to the topic.

 We developed a video game.
 A Brick Breaker video game in two versions.
 The main goal is to complete all six levels.
 A level is completed by destroying all blocks/obstacles on the field by guiding a ball into them.
 If the ball touches the floor, the player takes damage.